 Given my undergrad and grad degrees in computer science and my professional experience as a cloud computing software developer, I know how to take software from idea to useable service while navigating the technical intricacies and limitations of cloud computing.
 In the Entrepreneurship Club, I will help my clubmates assess the viability of their ideas, propose technical solutions, and help build prototypes.

 When I started working at Dexcom, the workload requirement for regulatory accountability equaled actual development.
 In other words, I spent about half of a software release cycle doing documentation and regulatory work.
 This burden slowed down the rate at which my team could innovate.
 I decided to automate much of our regulatory documentation creation so that we could spend more time creating actual value rather than dealing with overhead.
-In the Healthcare Club, I can bring these lessons to my classmates by presenting the importance of agile development while conforming to regulatory processes at a club event.
+In the Healthcare Club, I want to give a presentation at a club event on the importance of agile development while conforming to regulatory processes.

 Complex technical concepts can be difficult for students to learn and internalize, especially if they have yet to gain prior experience in the subject area.
 During my undergrad program, I worked as a teaching assistant for the Computer Science department and helped hundreds of students—especially those who struggled—understand and apply complex technical concepts.
 I can help my Wharton classmates understand complex concepts related to my expertise.